-Students new to Lanett City Schools will be given a two week (10 school days) grace period from enrollment, to obtain and wear the proper school uniforms.
+Students new to Lanett City Schools will be given a two-week (14 calendar days) grace period from their enrollment date, to obtain and wear the proper school uniforms.
+Students that have previously attended LCS do not qualify for this grace period unless a period of at least 1 year has passed.